-Bad time for dogs, great time for heartworm
+Bad time for dogs, great time for heartworm.

 LIGHTFIELD STUDIOS/stock.adobe.com

-At the WVC Conference in Las Vegas, Nevada, Little presented Heartworm Disease: Timely Updates on an Age-Old Problem, where she discussed the impact of rising mosquito populations on heartworm, plus the importance of additional testing.
+At the 2025 WVC Annual Conference in Las Vegas, Nevada, Little presented "Heartworm Disease: Timely Updates on an Age-Old Problem," where she discussed the impact of rising mosquito populations on heartworm, plus the importance of additional testing.

 Just as it’s a great time for heartworm, it’s also an optimal time for mosquitoes.
 In recent years, mosquito populations have increased dramatically.
-Since heartworm transmission depends entirely on mosquitoes, this change has serious implications for veterinary medicine.
+Because heartworm transmission depends entirely on mosquitoes, this change has serious implications for veterinary medicine.

 RELATED: Understanding internal parasite diagnostics

 One factor believed to contribute to this rise is wetland restoration efforts in the United States.
-Since mosquitoes thrive in wet environments, these ecological restoration projects have inadvertently fueled an explosion in mosquito populations.
+Because mosquitoes thrive in wet environments, these ecological restoration projects have inadvertently fueled an explosion in mosquito populations.

 Because of this, Little emphasized the importance of year-round heartworm prevention.
 She urged veterinarians to discuss these changes with pet owners, ensuring dogs are protected every month, all year long.
 With mosquitoes actively transmitting heartworm and driving its geographic spread, veterinary teams must be diligent in their recommendations.